tonyspicervovin/TestCase/README.md

 pip install -r requirements.txt

-Now the program is ready to be ran, it is designed to be run from the command prompt given 3 arguments For example python main.py "6 - U of M - Hennipen - Xerxes - France -Southdale" "Southdale Transit Center" "south" Will return something like "5 minutes until next bus/rail"
+Now the program is ready to be ran, it is designed to be ran from the command prompt given 3 arguments for example python main.py "6 - U of M - Hennipen - Xerxes - France -Southdale" "Southdale Transit Center" "south" will return something like "5 minutes until next bus/rail"

 ## Testing
 To run the tests run